The Bankrate promise

 - May have more stringent requirements: High-yield savings accounts may have tougher requirements than a typical savings account.
 For example, you might need to have a larger deposit to qualify to open the account at certain banks.

-- May be a bit harder to access your money: High-yield savings accounts held at different institutions from your checking account provider can make accessing your money harder, too.
+- May be a bit harder to access your money: High-yield savings accounts, when they’re opened at a separate financial institution from your checking account provider, can be a bit more difficult to access.
 For example, it can take a couple of days to transfer funds to your checking account.
-Additionally, you’re limited to six withdrawals per month from your savings account because of Regulation D.
+Additionally, you’re typically limited to six withdrawals per month from savings accounts.

 Can you lose money in a high-yield savings account?